daavoo/pyntcloud/docs/PyntCloud.rst

 Attributes
 ==========

-PyntCloud's attributes serve to store information that might be used by PyntCloud's methods.
+PyntCloud's attributes serve to store information about the point cloud and the structures associated with it.

-Each PyntCloud's instance contains the following attributes:
+Each PyntCloud's instance some predifined attributes:

 -   centroid
 -   kdtrees
 -   mesh
 -   octrees
--   points

-This is the only attribute that can't be empty.
+-   points - This is the only attribute that can't be empty.

 -   voxelgrids
 -   xyz